IPPO Learns the Game, Not the Team: A Study on Generalization in Heterogeneous Agent Teams: Background

 Population-based and league-based training have powered several landmark results in games \cite{vinyals2019alphastar, openai2019dota2largescale, jaderberg2019pbt}.
 These approaches maintain a population of agents with diverse strategies and training objectives, using them to generate a rich, non-stationary curriculum.
 Their primary aim is often to produce a single, strong final policy that can defeat or match all prior versions in the league.

-RPT is inspired by these ideas but repurposes the population as a diagnostic tool rather than a path to superhuman play.
-Instead of a large league, RPT maintains a small set of heterogeneous policies per agent type (e.g., PPO, A2C, DQN).
+RPT is inspired by these ideas but instead of maintaining a large league, it uses a small set of heterogeneous policies to introduce nonstationarity into the environment.
+Another key difference between RPT and league-based methods is that RPT employs various agent architectures and training methods for each policy, while most league-based methods use only one type of policy.
+This enables RPT to have an even more diverse group of agents to train the target policies against.
 These policies are rotated batch-by-batch during training, forcing any given policy to coordinate with teammates that have different learning dynamics and representational biases.
-In our experiments, this added heterogeneity does not significantly outperform IPPO.
+In our experiments, this added nonstationarity does not significantly outperform IPPO.
 The result indicates that, for HeMAC, extra population complexity is not necessary to achieve robust coordination with novel teammates.